-The three goals under this third theme are primarily about the climate or "feel" of the College's campus.
+The two goals under this third theme are primarily about the climate or "feel" of the campus.
 The overarching purpose of these goals is to create and sustain a campus environment that is healthy and welcoming for all, thereby advancing the broader work of diversity and inclusive excellence.